tanaylab/metacells/README.rst

 ``grouped`` per metacell
     The number of cells grouped into each metacell.

-``total_umis`` per metacell
+``total_umis`` per gene per metacell and per metacell
-    We still provide the total UMIs count for each metacell (the sum of all the UMIs in all the genes in all the cells).
+    We still provide the total UMIs count for each each gene for each cell in each metacell, and the total UMIs in each metacell.
+Note that the estimated fraction of each gene in the metacell is *not* its total UMIs divided by the metacell's total UMIs; the actual estimator is more complex.
-    We call the "effective UMIs" of a specific gene in the metacell is this number time its fraction in the metacell (from above).
-This need not be an integer number.

-    Tracking the effective UMIs are important to ensure that analysis is meaningful.
-For example, comparing expression levels of lowly-expressed genes in two metacells will yield wildly inaccurate results unless a sufficient number of UMIs were used (the sum of effective UMIs of the gene in both compared metacells).
+    The total UMIs are important to ensure that analysis is meaningful.
+For example, comparing expression levels of lowly-expressed genes in two metacells will yield wildly inaccurate results unless a sufficient number of UMIs were used (the sum of UMIs of the gene in both compared metacells).
 The functions provided here for computing fold factors (log base 2 of the ratio) and related comparisons automatically ignore cases when this sum is below some threshold (40) by considering the effective fold factor to be 0 (that is, "no difference").

 ``metacells_level`` per cell or metacell
     This is 0 for rare gene module metacells, 1 for metacells computed from the main piles in the 2nd divide-and-conquer